 To support the timely and safe delivery of COVID vaccines to populations in the region, Australia is providing vaccines to our neighbours across the Indo-Pacific.
 This is providing certainty of supply to our regional neighbours to help protect communities and bring the pandemic to an end.

-In addition to sharing Australian doses, Australia is partnering with UNICEF to procure and deliver additional COVID-19 vaccine doses for partner countries later this year.
+In addition to sharing Australian doses, Australia is partnering with UNICEF to procure and deliver additional COVID-19 vaccine doses for partner countries.
 UNICEF’s role as the vaccine procurement agent for the United Nations and the COVAX Facility made them the ideal partner for this initiative.